Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 Now, let us belabor the obvious and apply it to Vatican II's document on Religious Liberty:

--- Vatican I and Quanta Cura, which proceeded Vatican I, are part of the Church's tradition, and therefore must be believed with Divine and Catholic Faith.
-Therefore, Vatican II in its document on Religious Liberty, because it contradicts the Church's already defined position, cannot be a true council of the Catholic Church, but is a robber council of the agents of Judeo-Masonry.
-(See October 1958, and the articles on the right hand column of the home page of realnews247.com -- to see how this happened, as we were warned by both approved prophecies and Catholic scholars throughout the centuries.)
+-- Vatican I and Quanta Cura, which proceeded Vatican I, are part of the Church's tradition, and therefore, because of the specific status of both, must be believed with Divine and Catholic Faith.
+Therefore, Vatican II in its document on Religious Liberty, because it contradicts the Church's already defined position, cannot be a true council of the Catholic Church, but is a robber council engineered by agents of Judeo-Masonry.

 Now let us proceed to the footnote #1 of one of the Vatican II documents named “The Pastoral Constitution on the Church in the Modern World", or "Gaudium et Spes”.
 Does this footnote allow the Council to teach false moral teachings?
 Here is the footnote: